-Castle would not allow it.
+Castle wouldn't allow it.
 "Kate.
 Talk to me."

-Castle was not to be deterred, however.
-Without releasing her, he scooted around so that he was seated next to her, his back leaned against the couch as well.
-He wrapped one arm around behind her and looped the other under her knees, pulling her to him.
+Castle wasn't to be deterred, however.
+Without releasing her, he scooted around so he was seated next to her, his back against the couch as well.
+He wrapped one arm behind her and looped the other under her knees, pulling her to him.

 She pushed against his chest in protest.
 "Castle!"

 She needed him gone, now.
-She was seconds away from a breakdown and that was something that she absolutely did not want him to see.
-She had done a fairly good job of hiding just how distressed she still was from her shooting.
-She had suppressed the symptoms fairly well and she had managed to hide the bags under her eyes from lack of sleep.
-But now, with another sniper on the loose and gunning for her, everything was crumbling beneath her and the feelings were flowing out in a landslide.
+She was seconds away from a breakdown and that was something that she absolutely didn't want him to see.
+She'd done a fairly good job of hiding just how distressed she still was from her shooting.
+She'd suppressed the symptoms fairly well and she'd managed to hide the bags under her eyes from lack of sleep.
+But now, with another sniper on the loose, everything was crumbling beneath her and the feelings were flowing out in a landslide.

 Kate almost laughed at his words.
 I'm not going anywhere.
-Give him another few minutes and he would be changing his mind so fast.
+Give him another few minutes and he'd be changing his mind so fast.

-A car backfired in the streets below and she flinched in his arms.
+A car backfired in the street below and she flinched in his arms.
 The gunshot earlier that morning had been the trigger and since then, everything had quickly unraveled.
-She had been struggling with this since the shooting, but Kate thought she was getting it under control.
-And maybe she had been, so long as she was not subjected to high amounts of stress...or mad gunmen.
+She'd been struggling with this since the shooting, but Kate thought she had it under control.
+And maybe she did, in most situations.
 But after hearing that gunshot and diving for cover while everyone else stood, unaffected, she realized that she was still teetering on the brink of control.

 The day had gone downhill from there.
 Every loud noise set her off.
 Her team was losing faith in her ability to work this case.
 Upon arriving home, she was met with an ominous feeling of being watched.
-She had shut all of her windows, though in her haste, she had forgotten to lock the door, and the moment she sat down, a panic attack had overwhelmed her.
-After it passed was when she had grabbed the alcohol, needing the escape, at least temporarily.
+She'd shut all her windows - though in her haste, she'd forgotten to lock the door - and the moment she sat down, a panic attack had overwhelmed her.
+After it passed was when she'd grabbed the alcohol, needing the escape, at least temporarily.